-In this Supply Chain Management Policy a word or expression to which a meaning has been assigned in the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003), the Municipal Supply Chain Management Regulations, published under GN 868 in GG 27636 dated 30 May 2005, the Preferential Procurement Policy Framework Act (Act No. 5 of 2000), the Preferential Procurement Regulations, 2017 published under R32 in GG 40553 dated 20 January 2017, and the Broad-Based Black Empowerment Act, 2003 (Act No. 53 of 2003), all as amended from time to time, has the meaning so assigned, and, unless the context indicates otherwise:-
+In this Supply Chain Management Policy a word or expression to which a meaning has been assigned in the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003), the Municipal Supply Chain Management Regulations, the Preferential Procurement Policy Framework Act (Act No. 5 of 2000), the Preferential Procurement Regulations, 2022 published in GG 47452 dated 04 November 2022, and the Broad-Based Black Empowerment Act, 2003 (Act No. 53 of 2003), all as amended from time to time, has the meaning so assigned, and, unless the context indicates otherwise:-

-- "Accounting Officer" means the Municipal Manager of the Municipality or any person acting lawfully in his/her place or on his/her behalf; - "Act" means the Local Government: Municipal Finance Management Act of 2003 (Act No. 56 of 2003); - "Closing time" means the date and hour specified in the bid documents whereafter no bids will be accepted; - "Contract" refers to legally binding agreement between Langeberg Municipality and the service provider; - "Corrected Bid Sum" means the Bid sum, corrected in terms of the bid documentation, where applicable; - "Council" and "Municipality" means Langeberg Municipality; - "Order" means an official written order issued for the supply of goods or the rendering of a service in accordance of the accepted bid or price quotation; - "Policy" means this Supply Chain Management Policy; - "Regulations" means the Local Government: Municipal Supply Chain Management Regulations issued in terms of section 168 of the Local Government: Municipal Finance Management Act of 2003, (Act No. 56 of 2003); - "Service Provider" means a current or potential supplier, manufacturer, contractor, vendor, agent, or professional service provider; - "SMME's" means separate and distinct business entities, including co-operative enterprise and NGOs, managed by one or more owner, as defined as micro enterprises in the National Small Business Act (Act No. 102 of 1996); - "Systems Act" means the Local Government: Municipal Systems Act of 2000 (Act No. 32 of 2000): - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - "Written" or "in writing" means hand written in ink or any form of mechanical writing in printed form.
+- "Accounting Officer" means the Municipal Manager of the Municipality or any person acting lawfully in his/her place or on his/her behalf; - "Act" means the Local Government: Municipal Finance Management Act of 2003 (Act No. 56 of 2003); - "Closing time" means the date and hour specified in the bid documents where after no bids will be accepted; - "Contract" refers to legally binding agreement between Langeberg Municipality and the service provider; - "Corrected Bid Sum" means the Bid sum, corrected in terms of the bid documentation, where applicable; - "Council" and "Municipality" means Langeberg Municipality; - "Order" means an official written order issued for the supply of goods or the rendering of a service in accordance of the accepted bid or formal written price quotation; - "Policy" means this Supply Chain Management Policy; - "Regulations" means the Local Government: Municipal Supply Chain Management Regulations issued in terms of section 168 of the Local Government: Municipal Finance Management Act of 2003, (Act No. 56 of 2003); - "Service Provider" means a current or potential supplier, manufacturer, contractor, vendor, agent, or professional service provider; - "SMME's" means separate and distinct business entities, including co-operative enterprise and NGOs, managed by one or more owner, as defined as micro enterprises in the National Small Business Act (Act No. 102 of 1996); - "Systems Act" means the Local Government: Municipal Systems Act of 2000 (Act No. 32 of 2000); - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - "Written" or "in writing" means hand written in ink or any form of mechanical writing in printed form.